 2.1 Squad and Team selection will be conducted by a Selection Panel of the relevant Team Coaches and Club Captains.

-2.2 Squad selection is conducted at the beginning of the season, refined throughout the season with a mid-season review being performed.
+2.2 Squad selection is conducted at the beginning of the season, refined throughout the season with reviews being performed on at least two occasions.

 2.3 Squad Leadership teams and Team Managers are appointed once the squads have been finalised with the expectation that the Captain will remain with the squad throughout, however these roles are not immune to selection and Captains can be reviewed throughout the season.

 2.4 Club Captains (Men’s and Ladies) will propose Team Captains to FHC Management Committee who will appoint these positions as Officials of FHC.